giandy98/Airline-disasters-analysis/README.md

 # Airline disasters analysis
 Airline disasters analysis from 1919 to 2023

-The project consists of analysing a dataset in which almost 25,000 accidents are recorded with the following information:
+The project consists of analysing a dataset containing almost 25,000 airline accidents recorded from 1919 to 2023.

-1. date: date of the accident
-2. type: aircraft type
-3. registration: aircraft registration code
-4. operator: operator of the aircraft
-5. fatalities: number of fatalities
-6. location: location of the accident
-7. country: country of the accident
-8. cat: accident category as described by ASN

-Data are used to bring to light, also through graphs and visualisations, useful insights.
+The information available includes the date of the accident, the type of aircraft, the operator, the number of victims, the location and country of the accident, and the accident category (according to ASN).
-Python libraries used are pandas, numpy and matplotlib.
+Through the use of Python libraries such as pandas, numpy and matplotlib, the aim is to extract useful insights through graphs and visualisations.
+The analysis can focus on trends over time, the operators with the most incidents, the countries most affected, and the severity of incidents.